xiec1377/xiec1377/README.md

 -->

 My name is Catherine.
-I'm currently a senior BCS undergraduate at the University of Waterloo.
+I'm currently a 4th year BCS undergraduate at the University of Waterloo.

 I enjoy exploring different disciplines to become a more well-rounded individual.
 I have expertise in full-stack and front-end development, complemented by additional interests in product management and user experience & design, all cultivated through my experiences in the fintech sector.
-I've recently been learning game development in Unity and 3D-modeling with Blender.

 In my free time, I enjoy digital art, weightlifting and dancing. :dancer: